Fast growth is what EVERY eCommerce brand owner or marketing team wants.

 So in this case study, we’ll be breaking down:

-Before our client hired us, they made roughly £2.45 for each pound they spend on Facebook Advertising.
+Before our client hired us as their Facebook Ads Agency, they made roughly £2.45 for each pound they spend on Facebook Advertising.

 Like many eCommerce and direct-to-consumer (DTC) brands, they followed a popular route to getting started: launching Facebook Ad campaigns in-house.
 Their Founder was in control of the campaigns amongst many other tasks.